mattkward/MATLAB-on-AWS-SageMaker/README.md

 # Getting your code on AWS
   ## Make the repository on ECR
   ECR is AWS's Docker image Repository service.
-Log in to the service and create a repo; it should have a name like:
+When you create a repository, it will have a name you give it, and then a URI which is very important for the subsequent steps.
+The URI will look something like:

     {aws ID number}.dkr.ecr.us-west-1.amazonaws.com/{repo name}

 ## Upload your image to ECR
+Once the repo is created on ECR and the image is created on your local machine, you can push the image up to AWS.

   ### Tag the image with the repo name you just made
   You need to tag the image with the same name as the repo you just created.
 Do this by running: